-To date only seven people have completed the iconic NZ marathon swimming challenge known as the ‘Triple Crown’ which involves successful crossings of Lake Taupo (40.2km), Cook Strait (22km) & Foveaux Strait (28km) - and over the course of the next season I plan to be one of them.
+To date only eight people have completed the iconic NZ marathon swimming challenge known as the ‘Triple Crown’ which involves successful crossings of Lake Taupo (40.2km), Cook Strait (22km) & Foveaux Strait (28km) - and over the course of the next season I plan to be one of them.

 I’ve decided to use these swims as a means to support ‘I Am Hope’ to help raise crucial funds for youth mental health support here in NZ following my own journey after a spinal fusion and subsequent recovery amidst the peak of my swimming career at 17.
 By traditional means, many young Kiwi’s wait up to six-months on counsellor waiting lists which unfortunately can often be six-months too long and is a contributing factor to the heart-breaking statistic we carry as having the highest youth suicide rate in the world.
 I AM HOPE work tirelessly to provide free counselling services with registered mental health professionals for under 25’s around the country to help these young Kiwis through their journey, provide crucial education surrounding mental health and help break the stigmas often associated with asking for help.

 I know full well how necessary this support is for young Kiwis to help get them back out there following their passions.
 As you may imagine, being a NZ title & record holding athlete going from training 26hrs a week to being on full bed rest and learning basic motor skills again at such an age took a toll on me, and I lost who I was for a number of years including my love of the water.